brainbow/DiscreteScrollView/README.md

 # Forked
 The library has been forked over, to update all dependencies to AndroidX.
-We are using this library for *InfiniteScrollView* in Rise Android Upsell screen.
-Please contact Rise Android Team before deleting this repository.

 # DiscreteScrollView